Updated: Mar 23

 As I mentioned in my last post; I have been struggling with trying to reclaim some of the abandoned pieces of myself.
 In my self treatment, I received the following healing and awareness: “I was struggling to reclaim myself because I was afraid that if I brought those parts back into my being; it may make me vulnerable to ridicule again and that I needed to go deeper to heal".
 I have still been rejecting things that my former spouse disliked about me because I believed they were part of what caused this experience to happen to me.
 But they had nothing to do with it.
 How I wore my hair, the clothes I wore, my hobbies and interests, what I liked and disliked, and my not being "good enough" were not to blame for me being mistreated.

 This relationship “happened” to me because I learned at a very young age to be submissive to overpowering men.
 My dad was a narcissistic, alcoholic who also suffered from PTSD from the Second World War.
 Because of his controlling, and emotionally and mentally abusive behaviour throughout my entire childhood, I learned that if I wanted to be safe, I had to be quiet, be invisible and do everything he said and no matter what, never speak up, never disagree.
 I did this because I was afraid of his anger ( I was also witness many times to his physical abuse of my siblings but was never on the receiving end of physical abuse - I have not figured out why I was spared that.)
-I have had this fearful pattern with most of the male figures in my life ever since.
+I have had this fearful pattern with some of the male figures in my life ever since.
 Besides being fearful, I was also co-dependant; striving to find the love and security that was missing from my childhood.
 (I felt my mom loved me, but I never felt it from my dad.)

 What is very healing for me now is the awareness that my being “attracted” to controlling, emotionally toxic relationships wasn’t because of things that were “wrong” with me; it was because it was how I learned to be in relationship with people, especially men with narcissistic qualities.
 (My first husband, whom I was widowed from at a very young age, also had these tendencies).
 It was what I knew and what I understood - it was a very familiar pattern.
 One that was meant to be broken by me and in this lifetime.
-Quite frankly, I have always had a fear of domineering men; and also any man who yells in anger - it had a tendency to make me cower and retreat - so much so that I would do my best not to anger any man.
+Quite frankly, I have always had a fear of domineering men; and also any man who yells in anger - it had a tendency to make me cower and retreat - so much so that I would do my best not to anger anyone.
 I can happily report that I am strongly overcoming that fear!
 What I have learned is that I am not responsible for another’s inappropriate reactions - their yelling is not my fault, no matter what I may have said or did that was displeasing.
 I do not have to accept it being directed towards me - I can remove myself from any situation that makes me feel unsafe.

 There was another healing gift I received while trying to work through the difficulties in my marriage and learning the truth about our relationship and who I was.
 I became aware that my dad was a narcissist and that is helping me to understand that the way I was treated as a child was not my fault.
-I was not loved because I was unloveable, it was because my dad did not know how to love.
+The reason I was not loved wasn't because I was unloveable, it was because my dad did not know how to love.
 By learning about narcissistic behaviours and co-dependant behaviours, I have recognized the root of all the things I couldn’t understand about my childhood and the traumatic things that occurred.
 (I’ll be sharing more in future posts.)

 My courage to look this hard at myself to understand “what happened to me” is part of my purpose as a healer - not just for myself, but for others too.
 I continue on this soul searching and soul healing journey; exploring the shadowy corners of my being, no matter how scared I may feel to do so at times, so that I may bring light to those parts of me and, in turn, bring light to the world.
 That’s who I am.